 PPS describes men who are childlike in their relationships, their ability to handle responsibilities and their pursuit of pleasure.

 The article reads, “He’s a man because of his age, a child because of his acts.
 The man wants your love, the child your pity.
 The man yearns to be close, the child is afraid to be touched.
 If you look past his pride, you’ll see his vulnerability.
 If you defy his boldness, you’ll feel his fear.”

 “A real man will not go running in the

 opposite direction at talk of a future.”

-If you have ever dated someone who you just couldn’t quite connect with on a deeper level other than the physical, you were probably dating a boy.
+If you have ever dated a guy who you just couldn’t quite connect with on a deeper level.
+If it was all about the physical, you were probably dating a boy.